6 Ways to Fix Windows Can’t Communicate With The Device Or Resource 2024

 Enable DNS and DHCP by double-clicking on each service.
 If the service has been stopped, just select Start.
 You should also make sure that you select Automatic from the “Startup type” dropdown menu.
 Once done, click Apply > OK.

 #2.
-Uninstall And Reinstall Network Device
+Uninstall And Reinstall the Network Device

 Outdated or faulty drivers can sometimes cause “Windows can’t communicate with the device or resource”.
 In this case, it is best to remove the slate and uninstall your network device.